rabbitControl/RCP/RCPValue.md

 Range for number types: see [Datatype table](#datatype-table) for all number-types.

 ##### Range data:
-2 consecutive values of the number type where the first value in the data is the lower value and the seconds is the higher value of the range.
+2 consecutive values of the number type.
 e.g.:
 Range-data for a number of type \<int8>: `0x01 0x0a`